 - Automated distribution through preferred channels

-Guess what?
 Audit trails are your best friend when questions arise.
-They document who did what, when, and why—creating an immutable record of platform activity.
+They document who did what, when, and why, creating a fixed record of platform activity.

 Proper audit trail documentation goes beyond simple logging.
-It captures context, preserves evidence, and enables forensic analysis when needed.
-This becomes particularly important for directories handling sensitive information or operating in regulated industries.
+It captures context, preserves evidence, and supports forensic analysis when needed.
+This matters especially for directories handling sensitive information or working in regulated industries.

 | Component | Purpose | Retention Period | Access Level |